 When ready to serve, run a knife around the edges of the mold to loosen up the flan.

-Pumpkin flan is so delicious on its own with the simple caramel sauce drizzled on each slice before serving.
-But if you wanna take it over the top, serve with:
+Pumpkin flan dessert is so delicious on its own with the simple caramel sauce drizzled on each slice before serving.

 - Whipped cream.